folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Finally, we have discussed how this implementation can be used for concurrent debugging.
 With more focus on the user experience, a solid concurrent debugging can be built on the foundations presented here.

+The work in this thesis has been presented at the TFP'18 conference in Gothenburg, Sweden.
+Attending the conference was made possible by financial support from the undergratudate school of science and the Bernoulli Institute, for which we are extremely grateful.

 \bibliographystyle{abbrv}
 \bibliography{biblio}